Transonic accretion flow in the mini discs of a binary black hole system: Results

 Similarly, for a fixed mass ratio $q = 0.5$ and varying binary separation $z_2$, we present the typical shock solutions in Fig. \ref{fig:sh-solutions-diff-z2}a.
 The corresponding flow variables such as the radial-velocity ($v$), mass density ($\rho$), electron temperature ($T_e$), frequency-integrated emissivity ($\mathcal{E}$), and effective optical depth ($\tau_{\text{eff}}$) are shown in Figs. \ref{fig:sh-solutions-diff-z2}b-f, respectively.
 The obtained results are denoted by the solid lines with black, blue, red, and green colors for $z_2 = 300$, $400$, $500$, and $600$, respectively.
 The shock-free solutions corresponding to the same set of input parameters are shown by the dashed curves with the same color codes as those used for the shock-induced solutions.
 For $z_2 = 300$, $400$, $500$, and $600$, we obtain the shock locations at $r_{\text{sh}} = 21.2977$, $20.711$, $20.3470$, and $20.1043$, respectively.
 We observe that for a given $q$, the shock radius decreases with $z_2$.
 As a result, the change in flow variables across the shock front increases.
 Here, the flow remains optically thin throughout the disc; hence, the bremsstrahlung radiation can be emitted from the accretion disc without lost its information.

 Now, we investigate the spectral energy distribution (SED) of the CPD by considering the emission of thermal bremsstrahlung radiation from the accretion disc.
 We calculate the SED for the accretion solutions presented in Figs. \ref{fig:sh-solutions-diff-q} and \ref{fig:sh-solutions-diff-z2} using Eq. (\ref{eq:emissivity}).
 The results are shown in Figs. \ref{fig:SED}a-b, respectively, where the variation of the quantity $\nu_{o}L_{\nu_{o}}$ with the observed frequency $\nu_0$ is depicted.
-In both panels, we observe that the emitted radiation reaches its maximum power at $\nu_{o} \approx 10^{20}\text{Hz}$ \cite{Yarza-2020-50}.
-Since the electron temperature at the inner edge of the disc is $T_{e0} \approx 10^{10}\text{K}$, the spectra exhibit a cutoff at $\nu_{o} \approx 10^{21}\text{Hz}$ ($= k_BT_{e0}/h$) \cite{Novikov-1973-343}.
-It is also found that the SEDs for the shock solutions are higher than those for the shock-free solutions \cite{Patra-2024-371}.
+In both panels, we observe that the emitted radiation reaches its maximum power at $\nu_{o} \approx 10^{20}\text{Hz}$ \cite[]{Yarza-2020-50}.
+Since the electron temperature at the inner edge of the disc is $T_{e0} \approx 10^{10}\text{K}$, the spectra exhibit a cutoff at $\nu_{o} \approx 10^{21}\text{Hz}$ ($= k_BT_{e0}/h$) \cite[]{Novikov-1973-343}.
+It is also found that the SEDs for the shock solutions are higher than those for the shock-free solutions \cite[]{Patra-2024-371}.
 This occurs because the temperature distribution in the disc for a shock solution is higher, particularly in the PSC, compared to that in a shock-free solution.
 Furthermore, across the entire frequency domain, the CPD spectra show negligible dependence on the binary parameters $q$ and $z_2$ for both the shock-induced and shock-free solutions.
 This is because the electron temperature of the CPD is minimally affected by $q$ and $z_2$ (see Figs. \ref{fig:sh-solutions-diff-q}d and \ref{fig:sh-solutions-diff-z2}d).
-It is important to note that the spectral analysis of the CBD under irradiation from two mini discs was investigated in \cite{Lee-2024-141}.
-In that study, the authors demonstrated that the CBD spectrum is almost independent of the binary mass ratio.
-However, in our study, we obtain similar results regarding the binary mass ratio by analyzing the CPD spectrum instead of the CBD spectrum.